Hustonb/Clinical-analysis/README.md

   participants.
 - Participants with a family history of mental illness had higher odds of seeking treatment.
-- Workplace characteristics showed comparatively limited evidence of independent associations after adjustment.
+- Workplace characteristics yielded limited associations of interest after adjustement for other predictors.

 ## Repository Structure